 Note: We are competing on ASSETS (i.e., gold, crude, corn, etc.).
 However, we are not competing on INSTRUMENTS (volatility, daily options, international indices, and limited risk futures).
 Our proprietary, patent pending instrument designs are not available on CME or ICE.
 Therefore, if one looks at assets, we realistically have one or maybe two competitors.
 If one looks at instruments, we have no competitors.

 - Licensed RealVol to a U.S. securities options exchange

-- License RealDay to a U.S. securities options exchange
+- Licensed RealDay to a U.S. securities options exchange

-- Our first clearing house customer — a U.S. options exchange — desires to clear options in our clearing house
+- Our first clearing house customer — a U.S. options exchange — signed letter of intent to clear options in our clearing house

-- Distributing RealVol indices on Quandl (a Nasdaq company) and on Bloomberg
+- Distributing RealVol indices on Nasdaq and Bloomberg

 - Partnered with GMEX Technologies (to provide exchange and clearing house systems)

 - Merged two companies (VolX and RealDay), bringing along two instrument designs (RealVol and RealDay), which, combined with RealGlobe and RealLimit, make a total of four instruments under the Demand Derivatives' umbrella